maciejwalega17/warhammer_app/README.md

 A fan app made to make playing Warhammer 40k Tabletop Game easier.

 Features:
--Stratagem filter by phase and army selected;
+*Stratagem filter by phase and army selected;
--Command Point calculator with option to 'buy' stratagems;
+*Command Point calculator with option to 'buy' stratagems;

+Incoming features:
+*Add remaining armies stratagems;
+*Add subfaction stratagems with filter;
--Victory Point calculator; (will move into different app after new missions come out)
+*Victory Point calculator; (will move into different app after new missions come out)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).